Cooking On The Ranch

 • With just a little prep, dinner is still ready in about twenty minutes.

-Parchment paper and I have become very good friends as of late.
-We became well acquainted while I attended Culinary School and I can safely say I’ve become a bit obsessed with this cooking method.
+Parchment paper and I have become very good friends since we became well acquainted in Culinary School and I can safely say I’ve become a bit obsessed with this cooking method.

 Why cook salmon in parchment paper?
 Parchment fish recipes are so versatile.
 Any herbs, any spices, any vegetables that you love, you can go crazy with options.